East Lancashire Hospice

 Role Summary

-To provide a safe and efficient transport service for patients attending planned sessions and appointments.
+To provide a safe transport service for patients coming to planned day sessions and appointments

 When we need you to be available